-- companies, in an effort to avoid sending nail from us, please adjust your Custome - Communication Preferences.
+- companies, in an effort to avoid sending ail from us, please adjust your Custome - Communication Preferences.

-Information from Other Sources: We might sources and add it to our account information.
+Information from Other Sources: We might eive information about you from other sources and add it to our account information.

 Click here to see examples of the information